On this page

 Student journal toolkit

-PKP has created a Student Journal Toolkit [coming soon!] with everything you need to know about getting started with publishing a student journal.
+PKP has created a Student Journal Toolkit with everything you need to know.

 Flipping an existing journal to open access

 Publishing your journal open access will help you reach a wider audience and will facilitate the spread of knowledge around the world.
-All journals and monographs published by Digital Publishing at SFU Library are made fully open access.
+All journals, monographs, and textbooks monographs published by Digital Publishing at SFU Library are made fully open access.

 If you are currently managing a subscription journal, the Digital Publishing team can work with you to flip your journal to open access and host your content with the Library.
 Contact us to learn more!